All the interest without any of the taxes

 A Tax-Free Saver Account is a way to accumulate money, over a period of time, and contribute to your government-registered Tax-Free Savings Account (TFSA).
 The interest you earn on your saved money is tax free.

 A Tax-Free Savings Account (TFSA) is a government program designed to help individuals save money tax-free throughout their lifetime.
-Individuals (Canadian residents 18 years of age or older with a valid Social Insurance Number) are allowed to deposit a set amount3 each year to offset their taxes.
+Individuals (Canadian residents 18 years of age or older with a valid Social Insurance Number) are allowed to deposit a set amount3.

 An ATB Tax-Free Saver Account acts as a cash account portion within a TFSA.
 It can help you save money on a regular basis.
 Then, if you wish, you can deposit those funds into investments like GICs to get the maximum benefit each tax year.